junglesta/wherenodoctor/_posts/2016-01-01-15-skin-problems.md

 To remove a tick with tweezers, grasp the tick as close as possible to its mouth, the part sticking into the skin.
 (Try not to squeeze its swollen belly.)
 Pull the tick out gently but firmly.
 Do not touch the removed tick.
 To kill the removed tick, burn it, or hold a lit match near it, or put some alcohol on it.

-To remove very small ticks or chiggers, use one of the remedies recommended for scabies (see p.
-199).
-To relieve itching or pain caused by tick or chigger bites, take aspirin and follow the instructions for treatment of itching on p.
-203.
+To remove very small ticks or chiggers, use one of the remedies recommended for scabies (see [page 199](#page-199)).
+To relieve itching or pain caused by tick or chigger bites, take aspirin and follow the instructions for treatment of itching on [page 203](#page-203).

 To help prevent chiggers and ticks from biting you, dust sulfur powder on your body before going into the fields or forests.
 Especially dust ankles, wrists, waist, and underarms.